How to Build an Emergency Fund

 It’s an ugly truth that when an emergency hits the first thing that jumps to mind is often the financial fallout it will cost.
-And while ugly, it’s understandable why: for those of us in lower income brackets money is often already tight, and a financial fallout will have us face the choice of either skipping out on bills or taking out title loans.
+And while ugly, it’s understandable why: for those of us in lower-income brackets money is often already tight, and a financial fallout will have us face the choice of either skipping out on bills or taking out a title loan.

 An emergency fund.

 The idea behind an emergency fund is simple.
 It’s a dedicated bank account that you allocate a little money to each month so that when an emergency strikes you’ll have that money to deal with it without having to put the money on credit cards or take out title loans.

 The first step to a successful emergency fund is to plan.
 This makes sense as, after all, an emergency fund is all about planning ahead and anticipating future challenges.
 The steps you’ll need to take are:

 - Budget.
 You’ll need an accurate picture of what your monthly finances are before you can start planning ahead, and the best way to achieve that is to draw up a budget.
 In this case, that means dredging up your bank accounts and looking at your paychecks to be sure of how much you bring in after taxes each month.
 After that, you’ll need to aggregate your expenses month over month so you have a clear idea of how much you’re spending.
 When you subtract that second number from the first you get your discretionary spending money.